Skip to content

 High-Volume Hashtags (The Awareness Builders)

 These are popular tags with over 100,000 posts, such as #LondonEats or #FitnessMotivation.
-Whilst competitive, they offer massive reach potential and are perfect for brand awareness campaigns.
-Use these sparingly—perhaps 2-3 per post—as they're harder to rank for but can deliver significant exposure when you do.
+They are competitive, but they offer huge reach and suit brand awareness campaigns.
+Use them sparingly, perhaps 2-3 per post.
+They are harder to rank for, yet they deliver real exposure when you do.

 Medium-Volume Hashtags (The Sweet Spot)

-With 10,000-100,000 posts, these tags offer the perfect balance of discoverability and competition.
+With 10,000-100,000 posts, these tags strike the right balance of reach and competition.
 Examples include #IndependentRetailUK or #BoutiqueGym.
-These should form the backbone of your strategy, typically comprising 60-70% of your hashtags.
+They should form the backbone of your strategy, usually 60-70% of your hashtags.

 Low-Volume Hashtags (The Niche Winners)

-Under 10,000 posts, these highly specific tags face less competition and often deliver better engagement rates.
+Under 10,000 posts, these specific tags face less competition and often deliver better engagement.
 Think #VeganBrunchBrixton or #YogaStudioSouthLondon.
-These help you connect with highly targeted audiences who are more likely to convert into customers.
+They connect you with tightly targeted audiences who are more likely to become customers.

 Research Techniques for Finding Your Golden Hashtags